Precision Analog Clock

 The GPS or WiFi modules will report the time precisely on the second and the microcontroller has control over the position of the clock's hands with a resolution of one second.
 So, with everything else being equal and any startup error corrected (as described above) the clock's hands will be accurate to within ±1 second.

-The main source of inaccuracy is caused by variations in the temperature, even by a few degrees.
+The main source of inaccuracy is caused by variations in the timing crystal's temperature, even by a few degrees.
 Over time the firmware will discover this error and correct for it but this can take as much as 5 to 10 days and during that period the clock can be slightly inaccurate.
 Typically this will be one or two seconds but, for example, a 15°C change caused by moving the clock from a warm indoors to a cold outdoors can cause a short term inaccuracy of up to 10 seconds.

 To reduce this effect you should position the clock in a temperature stable location (eg, away from windows, air conditioners and heat sources) and do not move it around.
 But, even then, it is difficult to achieve a completely stable temperature so a temporary error of one or two seconds can be expected.